Snowfork/snowbridge/core/packages/contracts/README.md

 cd ../test
-pnpm test:integration --grep 'should transfer DOT from Substrate to Ethereum \(basic channel\)' pnpm test:integration --grep 'should transfer ETH from Ethereum to Substrate \(basic channel\)' pnpm test:integration --grep 'should transfer DOT from Substrate to Ethereum \(incentivized channel\)'
+pnpm test:integration --grep 'should transfer DOT from Substrate to Ethereum \(basic channel\)' pnpm test:integration --grep 'should transfer ETH from Ethereum to Substrate \(basic channel\)'
 ```

 ### BEEFY commitments